 Where can I read about your school?
-Click here to jump to “School FAQ’s.“
+Tap or click here to visit the school page.

 Do you practice closed communion?
 Yes.
 In accordance with Scripture, Trinity practices closed communion (cf. “An Explanation of Closed Communion”).
-Visitors who are not members of congregations in fellowship with Trinity are welcome to remain in the pew during the distribution of the Sacrament or come forward for a blessing with arms folded across the chest.
-The pastor would be glad to speak with you if you have additional questions about our communion practice.
+Visitors who are not members of congregations in fellowship with Trinity are welcome to remain in the pew during the distribution of the Sacrament.
+Pastor Preus would be glad to speak with you if you have additional questions about our communion practice.

 When is church?
 The Divine Service is celebrated at Trinity every Sunday at 9:00 AM, every Wednesday at 5:30 PM, and throughout the year on feast days as announced.
 During the school year we have daily chapel services which are open to the public: Matins (the morning prayer office) Monday, Tuesday, Wednesday, and Thursday at 8:05 AM.

 Who is your pastor?
 Our pastor is the Rev. John C. Preus.
 You can read a bit about Pastor Preus and send him a confidential message by using the pastoral contact form or visiting the Faculty & Staff Directory.

 Do you offer Bible studies?
 Yes.
 Sunday Bible classes begin at 10:30 AM.
 The women’s study meets at 10:30 AM on Wednesdays.
 The men’s study meets at 6:30 AM on Tuesdays.